🔧 When There is No System, Everything Becomes a Follow-Up

 “Has the invoice been sent?”

-“Not sure — I’ll check with finance.”
+“Not sure.
+I will check with finance.”

 “Is the client onboarding done?”